kouki-21/hachimi-site/docs/hachimi/troubleshooting.md

 ### The in-game background is shrunk / White border
 Open Hachimi Menu -> Config Editor and reset `virtual resolution multiplier` to 1.
 If that doen't help, try adjusting it until it looks ok.

+### My issue isn't listed on this page
+Uninstall Hachmimi using the installer.
+Try to use the one you installed your current version with, but the latest one should work just fine.
+If you have multiple game versions installed, make sure you uninstall from the right path.
+Then reinstall latest Hachimi Edge.
+If that doesn't work, you can ask in the `#help` channel on the [Hachimi Discord](https://discord.gg/BVEt5FcxEn) and clearly explain your issue and what you have tried.

 ## Windows